traciechang/MyRubySnippets/README.md

 * Users must be authenticated in order to create a `snippet`.
 * When a `snippet` is created, a unique link is generated that can be shared and used to pair program with anyone - no login is required to work on a snippet.
 * Every user on the snippet becomes a `subscriber` to its channel.
 As a user types, changes are `broadcasted` via the `onChange` event and all other users on this snippet can see the typing in real time.
-* `onChange` would initially `send` changes to the backend to be broadcasted and the `receivedSnippet` was set to the state immediately.
-This caused a delay in re-rendering the component when the app was moved to production.
+* Initially, `onChange` would occur on every key press, which would `send` changes to the backend.
+The `handleReceiveSnippet` callback was then used to update the component with the new state.
-* To compromise with a slower server, a 300-millisecond `timeout` was implemented to decrease the number of changes sent to the server and to limit the number of times needed to `setState` and re-render.
+* Since Heroku is slower in handling broadcasted events, the broadcasting was limited to only after 300 milliseconds of inactivity.
+This solved the problem of any inconsistencies that might have been experienced when people typed too quickly on a hobby tier of Heroku's hosting service.

 ![alt text](http://res.cloudinary.com/dcf4iyb6t/image/upload/c_scale,w_550/v1532875264/MyRubySnippets/ReadMe/snippet_jsx_handleReceiveSnippet_onChange.png)
 ![alt text](http://res.cloudinary.com/dcf4iyb6t/image/upload/c_scale,w_475/v1532384830/MyRubySnippets/ReadMe/snippet_channel.png)